2017 World Hydropower Congress opens in Addis Ababa

 The congress seeks to build on a previous meeting held in 2015 in Beijing by bringing together leaders and experts to examine how initiatives of governments, businesses, finance, civil society and academia can advance sustainable development.

-Distributed by APO on behalf of United Nations Economic Commission for Africa (UNECA).
+Distributed by APO Group on behalf of United Nations Economic Commission for Africa (UNECA).